New In

 5. Overthinking

 Have fun!
 Consider what you're going to do before you do it; but without overthinking to the point of inertia.
-Chalk Paint can be used to create any effect from Industrial Rustic to bone-inlay effect using my Pearlescent Glaze; decide what style you want before you start and make sure that it suits your home and your personality.
+Chalk based furniture paint can be used to create any effect from Industrial Rustic to bone-inlay effect using the Pearlescent Glaze; decide what style you want before you start and make sure that it suits your home and your personality.

 One of our favourite tips is to paint something neutral on the outside and then add a flash of vibrant colour on the inside; it'll make you smile every time you open a drawer or a wardrobe.
 Colour brings joy so be bold with it!